swapnabio9/swapnabio9/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning GITLAB
 - 💞️ I’m looking to collaborate on - let me see
-- 📫 How to reach me - call me on cel
+- 📫 How to reach me - call me on cell

+spelling mistakes are corrected in this file.

 <!---
 swapnabio9/swapnabio9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.